Saskatchewan Highway 45: Route description

-Hwy 45 begins in the Rural Municipality of Canaan No. 225 in the village of Lucky Lake at an intersection with Hwy 42, just across the railway tracks from that highway's intersection with Hwy 646.
+Highway 45 begins in the Rural Municipality of Canaan No. 225 in the village of Lucky Lake at an intersection with Highway 42, just across the railway tracks from that highway's intersection with Highway 646.
 It heads north along the west side of town, passing along the edge of its business district, before curving northeast to pass through neighbourhoods and by the Lucky Lake Airport.
-The highway then leaves Lucky Lake, running parallel to a rail line as it enters the Rural Municipality of Coteau No. 255, travelling through the hamlets of Tullis and Birsay, where it has intersections with Hwy 646, Township Road 250 (provides access to Hitchcock Bay), and Hwy 373 as it curves due north and crosses the railway.
-Hwy 45 travels through rural farmland for the next several kilometres, having an intersection with Township Road 262 (provides access to both Dunblane and Coteau Beach) before becoming concurrent (overlapped) with westbound Hwy 44 just west of Gardiner Dam, with the pair crossing into the Rural Municipality of Fertile Valley No. 285.
+The highway then leaves Lucky Lake, running parallel to a rail line as it enters the Rural Municipality of Coteau No. 255, travelling through the hamlets of Tullis and Birsay, where it has intersections with Highway 646, Township Road 250 (provides access to Hitchcock Bay), and Highway 373 as it curves due north and crosses the railway.
+Highway 45 travels through rural farmland for the next several kilometres, having an intersection with Township Road 262 (provides access to both Dunblane and Coteau Beach) before becoming concurrent (overlapped) with westbound Highway 44 just west of Gardiner Dam, with the pair crossing into the Rural Municipality of Fertile Valley No. 285.

-Hwy 44 / Hwy 45 curve northwest past Tichfield and Coteau Lake to reach the village of Macrorie, where Hwy 44 splits off and heads west while Hwy 45 continues north, paralleling the west bank of the South Saskatchewan River as it travels past Bratton (accessed via Township Road 284) to share a very short concurrency with Hwy 15, just across the river from the town of Outlook.
-It now travels just to the east of Conquest (accessed via Township Road 300) and Ardath (accessed via Township Road 310, former Hwy 654) to cross into the Rural Municipality of Montrose No. 315 by way of a switchback.
+Highway 44 and Highway 45 curve northwest past Tichfield and Coteau Lake to reach the village of Macrorie, where Highway 44 splits off and heads west while Highway 45 continues north, paralleling the west bank of the South Saskatchewan River as it travels past Bratton (accessed via Township Road 284) to share a very short concurrency with Highway 15, just across the river from the town of Outlook.
+It now travels just to the east of Conquest (accessed via Township Road 300) and Ardath (accessed via Township Road 310, former Highway 654) to cross into the Rural Municipality of Montrose No. 315 by way of a switchback.
 The highway passes through Swanson before having an intersection with O'Malley Road (provides access to Gledhow, Valley Park, and Pike Lake / Pike Lake Provincial Park) and travelling just to the west of Donavon (can accessed via either Township Road 330 or Second Street N).
-Now travelling through several kilometres of rural farmland, Hwy 45 enters both the Rural Municipality of Vanscoy No. 345 and the town of Delisle, where it comes to an end on the town's south side at an intersection with Hwy 7 shortly after crossing a railway.
-The entire length of Hwy 45 is a paved, two-lane highway.
+Now travelling through several kilometres of rural farmland, Highway 45 enters both the Rural Municipality of Vanscoy No. 345 and the town of Delisle, where it comes to an end on the town's south side at an intersection with Highway 7 shortly after crossing a railway.
+The entire length of Highway 45 is a paved, two-lane highway.